 - It stains the hair but not the scalp, forehead or ears (unlike chemical dyes).

 - Henna smooths your hair’s cuticle which is why it looks so shiny after a henna treatment.

 - Henna helps strengthen your hair follicles, resulting in less shedding.

 - Henna can be made to release dye faster by applying a hot liquid (water, tea, juice) of choice.

 - Frozen henna will keep for months and should be used immediately after thawing.

+If you have gray hair and want to cover those grays without chemicals, you’ll discover that henna is very effective.
 Mixing and applying henna to your natural hair is a very easy process.
 It can be a messy process if you don’t mix the henna to a consistency that’s thick enough.